crodjer/biip/README.md

 - 192.168.42.42
 ```

-`biip` can redact all the sensitive information:
+`biip` can redact some sensitive information from it:
 ```
 $ cat /tmp/info.txt | biip
 Hi, I am "user"